Characterisation Performance Tests

 LIGHT OFF TEST (FAST/SLOW)

 Catalyst degradation can be tracked through measurement of light-off performance.
 Two separate reproducible light-off tests are carried out at CATAGEN – a fast and a slow composite light-off (CO, HC and NO).
 The difference in light-offs is the inlet temperature ramp rate, a fast light-off ramp rate is 10°C per second and a slow light-off ramp rate is 10°C per minute.
-The light-off tests are complete across the full system.

 LAMBDA / AIR FUEL RATIO SWEEP (AFR)